 S.B.
-16 prohibits faculty from compelling students to adopt a belief that any race, sex, or ethnicity or social, political, or religious belief is inherently superior to any other race, sex, ethnicity, or belief at a public institution of higher education.
-The penalty for violating SB 16 is termination and revocation of tenure, if applicable.
-SB 16 takes effect September 1, 2023.
+16 failed to become law.
+S.B.
+16 would have prohibited faculty from compelling students to adopt a belief that any race, sex, or ethnicity or social, political, or religious belief is inherently superior to any other race, sex, ethnicity, or belief at a public institution of higher education.
+The penalty for violating S.B.
+16 would have been termination and revocation of tenure, if applicable.

 S.B.
-17 may prohibit Diversity, Equity, and Inclusion (DEI) policies designed to remediate histories of discrimination in the United States and Texas against underrepresented minorities and the ability for professors and administrators to foster more inclusive colleges and universities.
+17 takes effect on Jan.
+1, 2024.
+S.B.
+17 prohibits Diversity, Equity, and Inclusion (DEI) policies designed to remediate histories of discrimination in the United States and Texas against underrepresented minorities and the ability for professors and administrators to foster more inclusive colleges and universities.
 For example, S.B.
-17 could ban DEI policies that help to cultivate more diverse campus culture and programs that provide leadership and development opportunities for members of historically excluded groups.
-Additionally, the law could also prohibit educators from receiving critical training that help prevent actions and behavior that could inadvertently disadvantage students from historically marginalized backgrounds.
+17 may ban DEI policies that help to cultivate more diverse campus culture and programs that provide leadership and development opportunities for members of historically excluded groups.
+Additionally, the law may prohibit educators from receiving critical training that help prevent actions and behavior that could inadvertently disadvantage students from historically marginalized backgrounds.

 S.B.
-18 prohibits tenure in higher education across Texas, potentially preventing professors from having the freedom to teach in accurate and inclusive ways.
+18 took effect on Sept.
+1, 2023.
+The bill prohibits tenure in higher education across Texas, potentially preventing professors from having the freedom to teach in accurate and inclusive ways.
 Tenure allows professors to teach subjects that implicate a variety of subjects, such as race, gender, and sexuality, without fear of punishment for their ideas.
 S.B.
-18 would attack the bedrock of academic freedom in Texas and disproportionally impact students and professors who are already underrepresented due to historical patterns of exclusion and discrimination.
+18 attacks the bedrock of academic freedom in Texas and disproportionally impact students and professors who are already underrepresented due to historical patterns of exclusion and discrimination.

-S.B 16 faculty from compelling students to adopt a belief that any race, sex, or ethnicity or social, political, or religious belief is inherently superior to any other race, sex, ethnicity, or belief at a public institution of higher education.
-The penalty for violating SB 16 is termination and revocation of tenure, if applicable.
-SB 16 takes effect September 1, 2023.
+S.B.
+16 failed to pass in the Legislature.
+S.B 16 would have prohibited faculty from compelling students to adopt a belief that any race, sex, or ethnicity or social, political, or religious belief is inherently superior to any other race, sex, ethnicity, or belief at a public institution of higher education.
+The penalty for violating S.B.
+16 would have been termination and revocation of tenure, if applicable.

 S.B.
+17 takes effect on Jan.
+1, 2024.
+S.B.
 17 prohibits diversity, equity, and inclusion offices and policies in Texas public colleges and universities.
-Specifically, SB 17 prohibits:
+Specifically, S.B.
+17 prohibits:

-If an institution violates SB 17, it will lose state funding for the next fiscal year.
-A student or employee, if required to participate in mandatory diversity training in violation of SB 17, may sue the institution for injunctive or declaratory relief.
-SB 17 takes effect September 1, 2023.
+If an institution violates S.B.
+17, it will lose state funding for the next fiscal year.
+A student or employee, if required to participate in mandatory diversity training in violation of S.B.
+17, may sue the institution for injunctive or declaratory relief.

 S.B.
+18 took effect on September 1, 2023.
+S.B.
 18 allows institutions to continue to grant tenure to faculty while significantly weakening the protections and benefits of tenure.
-SB 18 weakens tenure through limiting a faculty member’s property interest in tenure to their “regular annual salary,” places the authority to grant tenure is in the hands of those without disciplinary expertise, and contains vague language around just causes for dismissal such as engaging “in unprofessional conduct that adversely affects the institution or the faculty member’s performance of duties or meeting of responsibilities.”
-SB 18 takes effect on September 1, 2023.
+S.B.
+18 weakens tenure through limiting a faculty member’s property interest in tenure to their “regular annual salary,” places the authority to grant tenure is in the hands of those without disciplinary expertise, and contains vague language around just causes for dismissal such as engaging “in unprofessional conduct that adversely affects the institution or the faculty member’s performance of duties or meeting of responsibilities.”

-Taken together, SB 16, SB 17, and SB 18 would create an environment that may jeopardize free speech through state censorship, have a chilling effect of self-censorship, and punish faculty and universities that strive to create a space where all people are welcome and their histories are truthfully told.
+Taken together, S.B.
+16, S.B.
+17, and S.B.
+18 sought to create an environment that may jeopardize free speech through state censorship, have a chilling effect of self-censorship, and punish faculty and universities that strive to create a space where all people are welcome and their histories are truthfully told.

-Texas students, parents, educators, and residents must take action in response to these harmful bills in the state legislature that may limit or restrict the truthful teaching of American history, DEI policies designed to foster an inclusive and welcoming environment, and academic freedom to teach in accurate and inclusive ways
+Despite the failure to enact S.B.
+16 and the weakening of S.B.
+17 and S.B.
+18, Texas students, parents, educators, and residents must remain vigilant and continue to oppose future efforts limit or restrict the truthful teaching of American history, DEI policies designed to foster an inclusive and welcoming environment, and academic freedom to teach in accurate and inclusive ways.

 LDF has compiled answers to the most frequently asked questions about Critical Race Theory.
 Learn more about CRT, laws banning racial justice discourse, and how these fit into a larger effort to suppress the voices, history, and political participation of Black Americans.